Canon 5DS R vs Leica D-LUX 6

 Studio photographers will appreciate that the Canon 5DS R (unlike the D-LUX 6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the D-LUX 6 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D-LUX 6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D-LUX 6 was succeeded by the Leica D-LUX Typ 109.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 5DS R and D-LUX 6 can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Leica D-LUX 6 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5DS R and the Leica D-LUX 6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.